spooseh/JuliaMORE/README.md

 ## How to use these notebooks?
 Assuming that you have cloned/downloaded the notebookes:
 - install Julia from [julialang.org](https://julialang.org/).
-Mind the help for your platform.
-You might need to add it's path manually specially in Windows.
+On "Windows" select the check-box for "add Julia to path" during the installation.
-    * click and run the Julia application (opens a terminal window)
+    * click and run the Julia application, enters the interactive mode in a terminal window
     ![julia app](./img/terminal.png)
     * the prompt at the command line `julia>` indicating the REPL.
 Here you can run julia commands
     * go to the cloned directory using `cd("path/to/the/directory")`
     * you can check the current working directory by `pwd()`
-    * alternatively press `;` at REPL to have a "shell" prompt, `shell>`), you can use system commands like `cd` without parantheses here `cd path/to/the/directory`
+    * alternatively press `;` at REPL to have a "shell" prompt, `shell>`), you can use system commands like `cd` without parantheses here `cd path/to/the/directory`.
+Go back to REPL by pressing backspace.
     * you could use Terminal (cmd in Windows), `cd` to the cloned directory, run `julia`

 - at Julia REPL press `]` to enter package manager (prompt changes to `(@v1.8) pkg>`), `(@v1.8)` indicating the general Julia environment.
 In Julia every project is isolated in an environment.